 It is the intention of Dummerston to have a transportation system that encourages the safe and convenient movement of people and goods by both motor vehicle as well as by bike and by foot.

 The transportation system should continue to be a multimodal one that provides different types of transportation options.
 A dedicated stop along the CRT bus route from Brattleboro to Bellows Falls is desired.
 Having a predictable pick-up and drop-off location may enhance the service for Dummerston residents.
-A desirable location would be in the vicinity of Charette's Mobile Home Park.
+A desirable location would be in the vicinity of the Housing Foundation Inc.'s (formerly Charette's) Mobile Home Park.